DaveMBush/davembush.github.io/source/_posts/defining-done.md

 #### Is the code covered by system level tests?

 Once again, this one should be obvious.
 Just because you have unit tests, doesn’t mean the system works.
-The main problem with the Federal Health Care web site that went live in the United States recently is because no one made sure all of the parts worked together.
+The main problem with the Federal Health Care web site that went live in the United States recently is because no one made sure all the parts worked together.
 And don’t leave this to manual testing.
 There are many ways of testing at this level that you can automate.

-#### Do all of the system tests succeed?
+#### Do all the system tests succeed?

 Once again, run your tests.